 Following the court hearing, the relevant Decisions were issued during the third quarter of 2019.
 With regards to the Stamp duty cases amounting to $\leqslant$ 3.4 million, the decisions were in favor of the company and the relevant amounts were refunded to the company.
 The Authorities have filed cassation recourses for the stamp duty cases, which were in favor of the company.
-The cases were heard in December 2022 and the court decision is expected.
+The Stamp Duty case of 2010 was heard in June 2024 and the relevant court decision was issued, rejecting the Authorities' cassation recourses, amounting to $\leqslant$ 2.7 million.
+Accordingly, with regards to the Stamp Duty case of 2011, the hearing took place in December 2022 and the relevant decision was issued in favor of the company rejecting the relevant cassation recourses of the Authorities amounting to $\leqslant$ 0.4 million.
 For the Real Estate tax dispute of 2010 amounting to $\leqslant$ 0.1 million, which was not in favor, the subsidiary has filed cassation recourse and the hearing date was set after postponements for the 11th of December 2024.
 The Authorities have filed cassation recoursed for the stamp duty cases of 2011, which were in favor of the company.
 The cases were heard in December 2022 and the new court decision was issued in favor of the company.
 With regards to the Income Tax, Real Estate and VAT cases of 2011, the Athens First Instance Court issued decisions in favor of the company and the relevant amounts of $\leqslant$ 0.4 million plus the equivalent interest, which were fully refunded to the company.